Health & Safety Procedures

 ATTRACTIONS AND Services

 Many attractions are available at this time including Space Shuttle Atlantis®, Heroes & Legends and IMAX theater.
 To view all available attractions, visit the Explore Attractions page.
+The Apollo/Saturn V Center is also available, with the a transportation reservation.

 We have so much space to offer but we can’t offer it all at the moment.
 For guests health and safety, these attractions and services will not be available: